Anzle/Cat-Parser/README.txt

-# Cat-Parser
-猫が大好き！
+Rob Williams and Sangini Shah
-pa1 cs214 :D
+pa1 cs214

-The Tokenizer (Cat-Parser) runs as follows:
+The Tokenizer runs as follows:
 A string is input as a command line argument.
 This string is copied and stored into a data structure called a Token and then is parsed on a token by token basis until the whole command line string has been read.
 Tokens are parsed out with the TKGetNextToken function as strings containing the Token_Type and the Token_Content, which produces output such as:
 Hex "0x42"
 Word "Bob"